Illustrators Partnership Amendment to Orphan Works.

 FROM THE ILLUSTRATORS' PARTNERSHIP

 We've had word that the House Judiciary Committee may mark-up the Orphan Works Bill this week.
 This is the session where Committee Members will propose, accept and reject amendments to H.R.
 5889.
 After markup, the bill could be reported out of the House Committee and go to the floor for a vote.
-We've submitted several critical amendments for consideration: These would limit the scope of the bill to affect only true orphaned .
+We've submitted several critical amendments for consideration: These would limit the scope of the bill to affect only true orphaned work.
 Unless such amendments are adopted, we believe the bill should not be reported out until its impact on small businesses can be determined.
 Here's our summary of the issues at stake in the House version of this bill:

 Q What is the Orphan Works Act?